mengbinhao/jack-note/docs/english/NPR.md

   - fool v/n

   > Our system is built on checks and balances
+  > So that was top of everyone's minds yesterday

 - 2022.1.13
   - junior | senior | seniority